 While Greenwood was eventually rebuilt, many families never fully recovered from the violence.

 What Happened To Dick Rowland?

-Despite Dick Rowland being a central figure in this story, very little is known for certain about him — or his life after the riot.
+Despite Dick Rowland being a central figure in this story, very little is known for certain about him — or his life after the Tulsa Race Massacre.
 (Sometimes, even his name is disputed, as it’s occasionally spelled Dick “Roland” instead of Rowland.)

 As to what happened to Dick Rowland after he was exonerated, that still remains a mystery.
 Some sources claim that after his release, he immediately left Tulsa for Kansas City.
 There were also rumors that he moved even further north than that.